 Why is it more sustainable to refurbish an old house, rather than buying a new one ?
 How does the preservation of a historic structure encourage tourism and community involvement?
 What tax credits are available?
 Follow the link below to visit our on-line historic preservation toolkit.

-The Tusculum Institute's mission is to support the preservation of the region's historic assets in a context of environmental stewardship.
+The Tusculum Institute's mission is to support the preservation of the region's historic assets in a context of environmental stewardship and to study and share local history.

 Click below to view lesson plans for grades K-12 that emphasize environmentally sustainable historic preservation and the importance of studying local history.